lamarwhitej/rst/OsaDEPLOY.md

     openstack-ansible setup-openstack.yml

-Congratulation! you have your OpenStack cluster running.
+Congratulation! you have your OpenStack cluster running
+##Ala I added the below
+To log in use the user credentials set in /etc/openstack_deploy/user_secrets.yml:
+   * Look for __keystone_auth_admin_password__ in file
+   * Log in using user admin and password from above